tendai22/dpans94_ja/app.md

         ...                 ( )
     REPEAT                  ( )

-In this example, THROW is used to handle (unexpected) exception conditions, which are reported as non-zero values of the ior return value from READ-FILE.
-End-of-file is reported as a zero value of the  “length” return value.
+In this example, `THROW` is used to handle (unexpected) exception conditions, which are reported as non-zero values of the ior return value from `READ-FILE`.
+End-of-file is reported as a zero value of the  "length" return value.

 ##### A.11.6.1.2090 READ-LINE